 SEG suggests keywords for indexing your submission by subject.

-Interpretation author publication forms are available for download.
+Geophysics author publication forms are available for download.

 Authors of papers submitted for all journals, the SEG Technical Program Expanded Abstracts, and SEG books may elect to license their work under any one of four Creative Commons licenses under which any party may access and reuse the contents of the papers freely.
 Open-access papers are free to all users on SEG publications sites.
 Authors pay an open-access fee plus any other applicable page and color charges to exercise Creative Commons licensing rights.